If you want to start your own business but don’t know what to do, this blog post will give you 20 untapped business ideas in Kenya.

 Another great business idea in Kenya is to venture into telemedicine.
 This industry allows people to acquire medical advice by consulting with doctors who are not necessarily in their physical locations.

-Also, this type of service does not require a lot of investment and can efficiently be run practically anywhere in the country.
+Also, this service does not require a lot of investment and can efficiently be run practically anywhere in the country.

 Virtual education is an emerging business idea in Kenya.
-With the advancement of technology, more people now have access to high-speed internet and other computer devices that they can use for learning purposes.
+With the advancement of technology, more people now have access to high-speed internet and other computer devices they can use for learning.

 This presents an excellent opportunity for you to earn either through selling educational materials and equipment (e.g., tablets) or by providing teachers who can give live lessons over the internet.